Elm City's Finest

 Yexandra 'Yex' Diaz is a multi-disciplinary artist and professional whose oeuvre is her sobering expression of what it is to exist in a world of resistance, resilience, and revolution during a new era of renaissance rooted in healing.
 Chicago born and New Haven raised, the polarizing reality of oppression juxtaposed alongside privilege inspires Yex, an Oral Narrator to employ the art of spoken word as a vehicle for messages that raise awareness around social and environmental injustices.
 Yex's voice is an instrument utilized to highlight, heal, and honor by marrying thought with speech to convey the pain and plight turned purpose of those negatively impacted by oppressive systems.
 Yex's style uplifts afro-indigenous storytelling while evoking radical spiritualism to rewrite the dangerous single narratives which plague stigmatized peoples.
 As an overall Community Advocate, Yex serves many roles ranging from a Birth Doula and Educator to a Facilitator developing and delivering trainings rooted in addressing racial inequities. all of which are displayed through her body of work.

 Tarishi "M.I.D.N.I.G.H.T.”
+Shuler

 Award winning American Artist Tarishi "M.I.D.N.I.G.H.T.”
 Shuler altered the status quo of the spoken word art scene by presenting an ingenious style of delivery using clever metaphors and a dance between two dimensional storylines.